COVID-19 UPDATES

 - The housing that we stay at might change to accommodate the teams that are serving the week you’re there.

-Next Step Ministries is doing everything it can to make sure that we continue to lead short-term mission trips in responsible ways that will not jeopardize anyone’s health, moving forward to share the love of God within all our community partnerships.
+Next Step is doing everything it can to make sure that we continue to lead short-term mission trips in responsible ways that will not jeopardize anyone’s health, moving forward to share the love of God within all our community partnerships.